gravtrade/gravtrade.github.io/about.md

 **Execute**

-Strategy that comply our studies and stress test will be publidh for public education.
+Strategy that comply our studies and stress test will be publish for public education.